ggjersund/ZyteFramework/README.md

 # Zyte Framework

-Originaly built back in 2016-2017 whenever I was learning about APIs and the usage of JWT.
+Originaly built back in 2016-2017 whenever I was learning more about APIs and the usage of JWT.

 ### Written in:
 - PHP